PoisotLab/ms_svd_networks/manuscript.md

-in order of decreasing number of interactions (i.e most to least number of interactions), Increasing = the removal of species in order of increasing number of interactions) as well as along different dimensions (species groups) of the network (all = any species, 1 = only top-level species, and 2 = only bottom- level species) Colours indicate the different interaction types of the networks.](figures/entropy_v_AUCall.png){#fig:resilience}
+in order of decreasing number of interactions (i.e most to least number of interactions), Increasing = the removal of species in order of increasing number of interactions) as well as along different dimensions (species groups) of the network (All = any species, Top-level = only top-level species, and Bottom-level = only bottom- level species) Colours indicate the different interaction types of the networks.](figures/entropy_v_AUCall.png){#fig:resilience}